 According to Chumash informant Luisa Ygnacio, Martina, a Chumash Indian, walked with Pilar, a Gabrielino Indian, to the Nidever house in Santa Barbara, gathering clams along the way as a gift.

 According to Harrington’s notes, Melquiades, an older Chumash man from Ventura, California, went to Santa Barbara to meet the Lone Woman in 1853.
 He was not the native man named Melquiades who accompanied George Nidever to San Nicolas Island.

 A Chumash Indian who was born in Ventura, California, Melquiades accompanied George Nidever on the 1853 sea otter hunting trip to San Nicolas Island, according J.P.
 Harrington informant Fernando Librado.

-Policarpio was a Chumash fisherman living in Santa Barbara who was a member of the sea otter hunting group that sailed to San Nicolas Island and returned to Santa Barbara with the Lone Woman in 1853.
+Policarpio was a Chumash fisherman living in Santa Barbara who was a member of the sea otter hunting crew that sailed to San Nicolas Island and returned to Santa Barbara with the Lone Woman in 1853.

 José de los Santos Juncos